 And vice versa.

 If you have someone coming with you, then you just need to stay back, let them take everything out and back in the car.
 You just worry about putting back your newborn in the car seat.

 If the place you’re going to is a walking distance, consider bringing an umbrella, just in case it rains or if the weather is too hot.

 If you want to put your baby in the baby carrier, make sure you’re already comfortable with it while walking on the way to your destination.

-If you’re going to put your baby in the stroller, make sure that it will be easy for you to push a stroller on the way there, as sometimes, some places are not stroller-friendly and there might be a lot of stairs and not a lot of ramp for you to push the stroller on.
+If you’re going to put your baby in the stroller, make sure that it will be easy for you to push a stroller on the way there.
+Some places are not stroller-friendly and there might be a lot of stairs and not a lot of ramp for you to push the stroller on.

-If you’re going alone by bus, make sure that you can easily reach for your bus card while carrying both your baby and your diaper bag.
+If you’re going alone by bus, make sure that you can easily reach pay for your fare or reach for your bus card while carrying both your baby and your diaper bag.